open-sauced/100-days-of-oss-template/README.md

    - Go to _your forked repository_ on GitHub.
    - Click the "<> Code" button and copy the HTTPS link.
-   - In your terminal on your local machine, open the directory where you want this repo to live.
+   - In your terminal on your local machine, navigate to the directory where you want this repo to live.
 Then run this command:

      ```bash
      git clone <https-link>